Exact Black Hole Solutions in Bumblebee Gravity with Lightlike or Spacelike VEVS: INTRODUCTION

 Several candidate theories of quantum gravity have been proposed~\cite{Birrell:1982ix,Maldacena:1997re,Aharony:1999ti,Gubser:1998bc,Alfaro:1999wd,Alfaro:2001rb,Rovelli:1989za}.
 However, most quantum gravity effects are expected to occur only at the Planck scale ($\sim 10^{19}$ GeV), which lies far beyond the reach of current experimental techniques.
 Interestingly, a number of approaches predict that Lorentz symmetry may be violated in the IR regime of gravity, with possible signatures appearing at much lower, experimentally accessible energy scales.

 The idea of spontaneous Lorentz symmetry breaking, first proposed in the context of string theory~\cite{Kostelecky:1988zi}, motivated the development of the Standard-Model Extension (SME) as a comprehensive framework for Lorentz-violating physics~\cite{Colladay:2001wk,Kostelecky:2000mm,Kostelecky:2001mb,Colladay:2009rb,Berger:2015yha,Carroll:1989vb,Andrianov:1994qv,Andrianov:1998wj,Lehnert:2004hq,BaetaScarpelli:2012kt,Brito:2013npa}.
 Within this framework, the so-called bumblebee model has been introduced as a simple but powerful toy model~\cite{Kostelecky:1989jw,Kostelecky:1988zi,Kostelecky:2003fs}, in which a self-interacting vector field $B_\mu$—the bumblebee vector—couples nonminimally to gravity.
 The vector field acquires a nonzero vacuum expectation value (VEV) through an appropriate potential, leading to spontaneous Lorentz-symmetry breaking in the gravitational sector.
+In this scenario, the nonzero VEV of the bumblebee field selects a preferred direction in spacetime, thereby breaking local Lorentz symmetry spontaneously.
+Despite its conceptual simplicity, the bumblebee model captures essential features of Lorentz-violating gravity and has been widely used as an effective framework to explore possible phenomenological consequences of Lorentz symmetry breaking.
+In particular, the coupling between the bumblebee field and spacetime curvature can modify the gravitational dynamics and may lead to deviations from general relativity in strong gravitational fields.
+However, more general configurations of the vector field may lead to richer structures of Lorentz symmetry breaking and potentially new gravitational effects.
+Such configurations may provide a broader setting to investigate how Lorentz violation influences the geometry and physical properties of gravitational systems.
+The aim of this work is to derive exact black hole solutions in which the bumblebee vector field has two independent nonzero components, with the VEV being either lightlike or spacelike.

+Black holes provide an important arena for testing modified theories of gravity, especially in the strong-field regime.
+Recent observational advances have opened new possibilities to probe the properties of astrophysical black holes.
+For instance, the Event Horizon Telescope (EHT) has produced horizon-scale images of supermassive black holes~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy,EventHorizonTelescope:2019jqa,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2019uob,EventHorizonTelescope:2019ggy6}, while gravitational-wave observations from compact binary mergers by LIGO–Virgo–KAGRA allow precise tests of gravitational dynamics in strong gravitational fields~\cite{Abbott:2016blz,Abbott:2016nmj,Abbott:2016nhf,Abbott:2018lct}.
+In addition, the orbital motion of S-stars around the supermassive black hole at the Galactic center provides further constraints on possible deviations from general relativity~\cite{Gillessen:2008qv,Gravity:2018ofz,Gravity:2020fml}.
+Therefore, studying black hole solutions in bumblebee gravity and their thermodynamic properties may offer useful insights into potential observational signatures of Lorentz symmetry breaking.